 AdventureSmith Explorations’ Lis Larson reviews her Antarctic Express: Fly the Drake air cruise aboard the 132-guest Ocean Adventurer.
-Learn what it’s like to fly the Drake Passage and travel in a single-share cabin.
+Learn what it’s like to fly the Drake Passage and travel in a single-share cabin on an Antarctica cruise.

 I’d been told it’s like another planet.
 I’d pored over photos and videos before I went.
 But it was impossible to fathom the immensity of Antarctica.
 The best I can come to describing it is to imagine a place with no building or boats in sight, and with nearly every spot of land covered in white.
 Picture yourself on a Zodiac floating in ice-packed waters, and if you spin 360 degrees, your view is just more white.
 It’s pure and it’s raw—and it sounds cliché every time, until you get there.